While Sue is busy elsewhere, I cue up the alternative version of Episode Two. You know, the one with the Delaware theme music.

 The Doctor returns to his normal size, which inspires Pletrac to embark on yet another rant about immigrants.

 Sue: It’s Planet of the Daily Mail Readers.

-The Doctor volunteers to go back into the miniscope to save Vorg’s collection.
+The Doctor volunteers to save Vorg’s collection.

 And then Sue stops talking again.